AsterAether/CharacterCustomizer/README.md

 ## Changelog

+* **v0.2.7** - Changed loading times of stat changes from start of Run to start of Application.
 * **v0.2.6** - Fixed artificer Firebolt stock scaling, and Flamethrower tick scaling (Why scaling oh why).
 * **v0.2.5** - Fixed artificer Firebolt cooldown scaling.
 * **v0.2.4** - Added optional time limit to invulnerability to Commandos role, and fixed a bug with scaling Barrage.